 Social Security Reports

 The report will also give you an idea of your anticipated level of benefits.
 For many, this will be an eye-opening experience.
-The current (2017) average monthly benefit for a retired worker is about $1,360.
-For a retired couple, the average is $2,260 per month.
+The average 2022 monthly benefit for a retired worker is about $1,657.
+For a retired couple, the 2022 average benefit is $2,753 per month.
 Using this information can be helpful when reviewing your current retirement planning strategy.